 The data basis is based on production data from 2018.
 The used quantities of raw materials, energy, as well as ancillary materials and fuels are averages compiled over a time span of 12 months.

 3.8 Geographic Representativeness

-Land or region, in which the declared product system is manufactured, used or handled at the end of the product's lifespan: Germany distribution throughout all of Europe, the substitution processes refer to reference area EU-27.
+Land or region, in which the declared product system is manufactured, used or handled at the end of the product's lifespan: Germany

 3.9 Allocation